jkrovitz/Collective_Intelligence_Final_Project/README.md

 5. Type in **cd**, drag the repository folder into the terminal window / Anaconda Prompt window, and press [Enter].

-6. Type **conda env create jkrovitz/awsenv**.
+6. Type **conda env create -f awsEnv.yml**.

-7. Type **pip install -r requirements.txt**

-8. Type **conda activate awsenv**.
+7. Type **conda activate awsenv**.

-9. An internet browser tab should open up with an iPython Notebook.
+8. An internet browser tab should open up with an iPython Notebook.
 If a browser tab does not popup, open an internet browser window and type [http://localhost:8888/](http://localhost:8888) into the address bar.

-10. When the window loads, if the file 'readingInMovieTweets.ipynb' is not open, it should be displayed in the panel on the left.
+9. When the window loads, if the file 'readingInMovieTweets.ipynb' is not open, it should be displayed in the panel on the left.
 Click on it.
-If the file is already open, proceed to step 11.
+If the file is already open, procede to step 11.

-11. When the window opens, the file 'readingInMovieTweets.ipynb' should be open.
-If not, it should be displayed in the panel on the left, click to open it.
-If the file is already open, click to open the **Run** tab.
+10. Fill in your 'access key ID' and 'secret access key' where specified.

 11. Click **Run All Cells** to see the code output.